Influencer Whitelisting

 Urgency + scarcity “This is the last time I’m sharing this discount” E-commerce, seasonal products Bottom of funnel, cart recovery

-Audience targeting strategy for whitelisted ads
+Audience targeting strategy for influencer whitelisting

 • Lookalike audiences built from your existing customer list (1-3% for discovery, 3-5% for scale)